iADHM/LED-Circuit/README.md

 # LED-Circuit
-Creating LED circuit with arduino board in TinkerCad
+Creating LED circuit with arduino in TinkerCad